 Eniko Horvath, Business and Human Rights Resource Centre

-Eniko is the Centre’s Western Europe Regional Researcher & Representative, focusing on climate justice and the UN Guiding Principles.
+Eniko is the Business and Human Rights Resource Centre’s Senior Researcher, focusing on climate justice and the UN Guiding Principles.
+As part of her work at the Centre, she tracks human rights allegations and positive initiatives by companies.
 She has experience working on human rights in Argentina, Hungary, Spain and the UK.
-For her MPhil dissertation at Cambridge University, she undertook fieldwork in Argentina on exploitation of Bolivian migrant workers.

 Hamish McAvaney, Linklaters LLP